mdcnn/Depth-Image-Quality-Enhancement/README.md

-# STATE-OF-THE-ART QUALITY ENHANCEMENT APPROACHES FOR DEPTH IMAGES (Updating)
+# STATE-OF-THE-ART QUALITY ENHANCEMENT APPROACHES FOR DEPTH IMAGES (Updating every 1 to 3 months in 2020)

 **A list of depth quality enhancement approaches and the summary of some available codes or projects.**
 **This list is maintained by: [[Lijun Zhao]](https://mdcnn.github.io/).
 If your paper about [[this topic]](https://www.researchgate.net/project/Depth-Image-Quality-Enhancement?_sg=HmdjiODaWxK16knSMpg145NO57irmDyf9eT89AvdRvGQW0PF7183AyVlmtKWRSpiWeIuHNSZiG_aqkORdaCIlJI06BW-802edcCB) is not listed among them，please contact us（15112084@bjtu.edu.cn）.

-Maybe you are interested in [[Latest Image and Video Compression/Coding Resource]](https://github.com/mdcnn/Image-and-Video-Compression-Resource)**
+**Maybe you are interested in [[Latest Image and Video Compression/Coding Resource]](https://github.com/mdcnn/Image-and-Video-Compression-Resource)**

+# NOTICE:

+**We now are writing a review paper about "depth quality enhancement".
+If you hope your published or arXiv paper to be cited in this paper, you can send us a email about your paper（Introduce your key idea）.**

 # The summary of some available codes or projects